Mean, Median and Mode in Plain English

 | Median | Position (n+1)/2 | The value that splits sorted data into two equal halves | Best for skewed data; unaffected by outliers |

-| Mode | Max frequency | The most frequently occurring value in a dataset | Only MMM measure that works for categorical data |
+| Mode | Max frequency | The most frequently occurring value | Only MMM measure that works for categorical data |

-| Central Tendency | (concept) | A single value that describes the center or typical value of a dataset | The category containing mean, median, and mode |
+| Central Tendency | (concept) | A single value describing the center of a dataset | The category containing mean, median, and mode |

-| Outlier | (no formula) | A value significantly distant from the rest of the dataset | Distorts the mean; does not affect median or mode |
+| Outlier | (no formula) | A value significantly distant from the rest | Distorts the mean; does not affect median or mode |

-| Skewness | γ₁ = Σ[(xᵢ−x̄)³/n] / σ³ | Asymmetry in a distribution — positive (right) or negative (left) | Determines the ordering of mean, median, and mode |
+| Skewness | γ₁ = Σ[(xᵢ−x̄)³/n] / σ³ | Asymmetry in a distribution — positive or negative | Determines the ordering of mean, median, and mode |

-| Normal Distribution | f(x)=e^−(x−μ)²/2σ² / σ√2π | Symmetric bell-shaped distribution defined by μ and σ | The only distribution where mean = median = mode exactly |
+| Normal Distribution | f(x)=e^−(x−μ)²/2σ² / σ√2π | Symmetric bell-shaped distribution | The only distribution where mean = median = mode exactly |

-| Bimodal | (two equal max frequencies) | A dataset with exactly two modes (two values tied for highest frequency) | Unique to mode — mean and median cannot be bimodal |
+| Bimodal | (two equal max frequencies) | A dataset with exactly two modes | Unique to mode — mean and median cannot be bimodal |

-| Standard Deviation | σ = √[Σ(xᵢ−μ)²/N] | Average distance of data points from the mean | Calculated from the mean; used in skewness approximation |
+| Standard Deviation | σ = √[Σ(xᵢ−μ)²/N] | Average distance of data points from the mean | Calculated from the mean; used in the empirical rule |

 Common Mistakes with Mean, Median, and Mode